Abdaishere/E-Jam/Admin Client/e_jam_frontend/README.md

 ## Installation

+Make Sure you have Flutter installed on your machine.

 To install, clone the repository and run `flutter pub get` to install dependencies.
 Then, run `flutter run` to run the app.

 ## Usage